 Essential Photography Gear for Shooting Manchester’s Architecture

 Manchester’s mix of Victorian grandeur, industrial heritage, and modern glass towers makes it one of the most exciting UK cities for architectural photography.
-From the Gothic Manchester Town Hall to the futuristic Beetham Tower, having the right gear can make the difference between a good shot and an unforgettable one.
+From the Gothic Manchester Town Hall in Albert Square to the futuristic Beetham Tower, having the right gear can make the difference between a good shot and an unforgettable one.

 Here’s a guide to the essential photography gear you need to capture Manchester’s unique skyline and buildings.